hugo-t-b/vite-node-dev/CONTRIBUTING.md

 1. Check out your branch.

-2. To modify the most recent commit message, use `git commit --ammend`.
+2. To modify the most recent commit message, use `git commit --amend`.
 Otherwise use `git rebase`.

 3. Push to your GitHub repository: